 The Dental Implant Process

-implant-processDental implants in Boston are far and away the most popular option to replace missing teeth because they have huge advantages over dentures.
-Implants don’t require the high maintenance dentures do (like creams, regular fittings, and special cleaning requirements), they last as long as you do, and they look, feel, and function just like natural teeth.
+Dental implants in Boston are far and away the most popular option to replace missing teeth because they have huge advantages over dentures.
+Implants don’t require high maintenance like dentures (creams, regular fittings, and special cleaning requirements), they last as long as you do, and they look, feel, and function just like natural teeth.
 So how do you get dental implants?
 Let’s take a look at the process.

 Initial examination

-When you first come to Dental Partners of Boston, we’ll look at the sites of your missing teeth and examine them to ensure that your gums, surrounding teeth, and jaw bone are healthy enough to receive implants.
+When you first come to Dental Partners of Boston, we’ll look at the sites of your missing teeth and examine them to ensure that your gums, surrounding teeth, and jaw bones are healthy enough to receive implants.
 You’ll usually need an x-ray so we can see the shape and density of the jawbone in the area.
 These scans also help us place the implant in the right spot to ensure a proper bite.

 Preparation